Sarmkadan/skiasharp-chart-engine/CONTRIBUTING.md

 # Contributing to SkiaSharp Chart Engine

 Thank you for your interest in contributing to the SkiaSharp Chart Engine!
-This document provides guidelines and instructions for contributing.
+This document provides guidelines and instructions for contributing to our open-source project.

 ## Code of Conduct

 We are committed to providing a welcoming and inspiring community for all.
-Please read and adhere to our code of conduct:
+Please read and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) before participating in the project.

-- Be respectful and inclusive
-- Welcome diverse perspectives
-- Focus on constructive feedback
-- Report unacceptable behavior appropriately

 ## Getting Started